wolfgangasdf/reftool5/README.md

 * PDFs can be imported easily, it searches for DOI (or arxiv ID) in the PDF and then uses crossref.org to find the metadata.
 Works via drag'n'drap, a single-click Google Chrome extension, or by watching an auto-import folder.
 * Bibtex export for papers: just create a topic containing all needed references and export it as bibtex database.
 The export file path is cached for each topic.
-* Copy selected articles' URLs to clipboard.
+* Copy html-formatted bibtex id & title, with URL of selected articles to clipboard.
-* Copy selected articles' PDFs to a folder.
+* Copy PDFs of selected articles to a folder.
+* Copy DOIs/arxiv IDs of selected articles to clipboard, for Zotero import
 * There is a `stack` topic with its own buttons to easily move / copy articles around or collect them.
 * Click on `Show orphans` to show articles not belonging to any topic.
 Don't misuse this as a "read later" tag.
-* Tools view: Extensive database information, checking for missing / orphaned document files, etc.
+* Tools view: Extensive database information, checking for missing / orphaned document files, etcetera.
 * topics and documents are sorted alphanumerically, just use numbers to order them (000-first, 00-second, 01-third etc.).

-Reftool is/can not:
+Reftool is not/can not:

 * A collaborative thing.
     * Reftool is a single-user application.
 In my opinion, references are personal, you exchange PDFs or links with collaborators.
       My experience tells me that you should not import any articles into a reference manager without having read at least the abstract, you'll never have time to read them later!
-    * Reftool contains tools to make exchange easy (copy article links, copy pdfs)
+    * Reftool contains tools to make exchange easy (copy article links, copy pdfs, copy DOIs for selected articles which can be pasted in zotero import)
 * Tag-based.
 I tried it and find that you'll quickly have to many, so they must be arranged in a tree, which I call `topics`.
 * Full-text search through all documents.
 However, since most have a desktop search engine running you can use this and reverse-lookup articles by drag'n'drop into Reftool.